Skip to main content

 • See your scheduler, webserver, and workers all restart after you push astro dev deploy

-• Is your Celery worker behaving unexpectedly?
+• Determine if your Celery worker behaves unexpectedly

 Prerequisites

-To view logs on Astronomer, you'll need:
+To view logs on Astronomer, you need:

 • Access to an Astronomer Software Installation

-• An Airflow deployment on Astronomer
+• A Deployment on Astronomer

 View logs